katcipis/sophia/notes/books/philosophy-software-design.md

 most important part is that bugs are usually faults on the model of the software and that it is important to address the underlying design issue instead of just fixing the bug tactically.

+One interesting concept that he introduces is the "tactical tornado", it is that programmer that management loves because he can deliver features extremely fast, like a tornado, but just like a tornado he leaves complete destruction after he is finished, a mess that will take months and sometimes years for other people to clean.
+Every company has one, and one of the most important cultural changes a company can make is to not reward that kind of behavior.

 The strategic programmer on the other hand is the opposite, he wants to deliver software as fast as possible, but not in detriment of the